WizzWriters/Octasm/README.md

 #### Labels

-Labels are names followed by colon, for example `wait_second:`.
-They allow as to refer to parts of chip8 programs (instructions or sprites) without knowing their exact address in the actual program.
+Labels are names followed by colon - for example `wait_second:`.
+They allow us to refer to parts of chip8 programs (code blocks or sprites) without knowing their exact address in the actual program.

-There is one special label called `_start` that indicates that this is an entry point to our program.
+There is one special label called `_start` that marks the entry point to our program.
 It has to be present somewhere in the program.

 (Note: This behaviour can be modified with `--no-entry-point` option.
-With it enabled the program will start at the beggining, even if the program starts with a data section, as this assembler does not move around any of the sections or instructions - use only when necessary!)
+With it enabled the program will start at the beggining - even if the program starts with a data section, as this assembler does not move around any of the sections or instructions - use this option with caution!)

 #### Instructions